alykoshin/micromongo/README.md

 ## `find()`

-Methods `find()` returns deep copy (with some type limitations) of array's documents matching query.
+Methods `find()` returns deep copy (with some type limitations) of array's documents matching query with fields matching projection.

+If documents in array contains `_id` field, projection follows standard Mongo agreement to include it in output document by default.

 ```
 var mm = require('micromongo');